MxSLmafao/Backup-Bot/README.md

 #### `/list`
 Lists all available backups for the current server.

-Type `/list` to see the 10 most recent backups with their IDs and timestamps.
+Type `/list` to see the 10 most recent backups with their IDs, timestamps, and file sizes.
+Compressed backups are marked with 🗜️.
 The response is ephemeral (only you can see it).

 #### `/help`
 Displays help information.